JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiSectionBlocksSpecs.md

   [Link Text][foo]</p>
   </section>
   ````````````````````````````````
-  If `GenerateID` is false, the `FlexiSectionBlock` is not auto-linkable:
+  If `GenerateID` is false, the `FlexiSectionBlock` is not reference-linkable:
   ```````````````````````````````` none
   --------------- Extra Extensions ---------------
   OptionsBlocks